Advisory board

 New Zealand

-Marianne is co-founder of The Workshop in New Zealand.
-She is a researcher, strategist and storyteller with more than 25 years experience using research, advocacy and campaigning to promote human rights and democracy.
+Marianne is Head of Engagement at the Te Kāhui Tika Tangata (Aotearoa New Zealand Human Rights Commission.
+She is a researcher and strategist with more than 25 years experience using research, advocacy and campaigning to promote human rights and democracy.
 Trained as a lawyer, she has lived and worked in the Gaza Strip, Timor Leste and Afghanistan, as well as New Zealand.
-Marianne’s strengths are in strategic approaches to system change, including fundraising, research,
+Marianne’s strengths are in strategic approaches to system change, including fundraising, research, narratives, advocacy, campaigning and movement building.
+Her research has included work on digital inclusion, digital threats to democracy, mental health and criminal justice.
+Marianne is also co-founder of ActionStation Aotearoa and The Workshop and has more than a decade experience in governance roles in advocacy, campaigning and movement building organisations.

 Heidi Tworek